Post-Call & Mid-Call SMS

 • Outreach > Scripts for outbound campaigns

-Mid-call SMS must be configured inside a Use Case or Scenario:
+Mid-call SMS must be configured inside an Action or Scenario:

 • Use Case Name: What this scenario is for (e.g., “Appointment Scheduling”)

-• Actions: What Gail should do (transfer, collect info, etc.)
+• Steps: What Gail should do (transfer, collect info, etc.)

 Step 4: Add Mid-Call SMS Action

-Within the Use Case settings, look for SMS or messaging options:
+Within the Action’s settings, look for SMS or messaging options:

-1. Enable the SMS action within the Use Case
+1. Add the SMS step within the Use Case

 2. Save the overall script